sanket0099/assignment-4/README.md

 Motor Disabilities: Keyboard navigation and easy-to-click elements assist users with motor limitations.
 Cognitive Disabilities: Accessible design simplifies content and layout, aiding individuals with cognitive  challenges.
 Elderly Users: Accessible websites accommodate age-related limitations, ensuring usability for elderly users.
 Mobile Users: Accessible design improves mobile experiences through simplified and responsive layouts/

-'> 0ist any 3 ways which help us in improving the accessibility of HTML Use Semantic HTM0 Elements: Using semantic HTML elements helps improve accessibility by providing  meaningful structure to your content.
+ Q4 ]  list any 3 ways which help us in improving the accessibility of HTML Use Semantic HTM0 Elements: Using semantic HTML elements helps improve accessibility by providing  meaningful structure to your content.
 Semantic elements like <header>, <nav>, <main>, <article>, and <footer>  convey the purpose of different sections to assistive technologies, making it easier for users with disabilities to  navigate and understand the content.

 Provide Alt Text for Images: Adding descriptive alt text to images using the alt attribute ensures that users who  cannot see the images can understand their content and purpose.
 Screen readers read aloud the alt text,  making visual content accessible to people with visual impairments.
 Aim to make alt text concise, informative,  and relevant to the image.